One of the most underrated accessories for a passenger car these days – the roof racks.

-Roof Racks = Full set up that includes the foot pack and diagonal crossbars and the KIT (If needed)
+Roof Racks = A full setup that includes the foot pack and diagonal crossbars and the KIT (If needed).

-Load Bars = Slang word to roof racks/crossbars mostly referred to as diagonal crossbars
+Load Bars = A slang word to roof racks/crossbars mostly referred to as diagonal crossbars.

 Most misunderstood opinions on car’s roof racks

-Here’s why many people don’t know what has stopped them getting the roof racks
+Here’s why many people don’t know what has stopped them from getting the roof racks

-– 95% of the vehicles on the market these days can be fitted with roof racks.
+– 90% of modern vehicles can be fitted with roof racks.
 Even the two-door coupes and pick-up trucks can be equipped with roof racks.
-Cars with rails have a more comfortable, more universal fastening while most others cars have certain fixpoints on the doorways or the roof.
+Wagons with integrated rails have slightly more convenient and universal fastening while the rest of cars have certain fixpoints in the doorway, or on the roof.